PlatinumVoyager/WireEye/README.md

 1. A working network adapter that is capable of supporting the following **_management modes_** for the targeted NIC (*Network Interface Card*):

-    - _Monitor_ - allows a computer with a wireless network interface controller (WNIC) to monitor all traffic received on a wireless channel
+    - _Monitor_ - allows a computer with a wireless network interface controller (WNIC) to monitor all traffic received on a wireless channel.

 2. [Scapy](https://scapy.net/)
 <img src="https://scapy.readthedocs.io/en/latest/_images/scapy_logo.png" width="250">

-    - Python program that enables the user to send, sniff and dissect and forge network packets
+    - Python program that enables the user to send, sniff and dissect and forge network packets.

     - Installation (Python 3.10):
         - `$(which python3) -m pip install scapy`

 ## Basic Usage:
-## How to use WireEye
 `$(which python3) wireEye.py --help`
 Show primary help information to stdout (standard out) and exit.